 Martha Ackmann is a journalist and author who writes about women who have changed America.
-Her essays and columns have appeared in The New York Times, The Boston Globe, and the Los Angeles Times.
+Her essays have appeared in The Atlantic, the Paris Review, The New York Times, and The Washington Post.
 She also is a frequent commentator for New England Public Radio, and has been featured on CNN, National Public Radio, and the BBC.

-Vesuvius at Home: Ten Days in the Life, Loves and Mystery of Emily Dickinson takes the reader inside ten pivotal days that changed the poet’s life.
+These Fevered Days: Ten Pivotal Moments in the Making of Emily Dickinson takes the reader inside ten significant days that changed the poet’s life.
 Each day portrays Emily Dickinson at a different point in her extraordinary life—from a 14 year-old girl sitting down to her desk and declaring “all things are ready” to a mature woman with nearly 2,000 breathtaking poems behind her.
-Based on years of research, Vesuvius at Home offers a new way for thinking about Emily Dickinson and a dazzling new portrait of an American woman determined to “dwell in possibility.”
-An engaging, revealing, and accessible read, Vesuvius at Home is the most intimate biography yet of America’s preeminent poetic genius.
-Forthcoming from W. W. Norton & Co. in 2019.
+Based on years of research, These Fevered Days offers a new way for thinking about Emily Dickinson and a dazzling new portrait of an American woman determined to “dwell in possibility.”
+An engaging, revealing, and accessible read, These Fevered Days is the most intimate biography yet of America’s preeminent poetic genius.

 “Radiant prose, palpable descriptions, and deep empathy for the poet's sensibility make this biography extraordinary.”

 “I quickly came to treasure Ackmann’s ample descriptions, her deep knowledge of the poet’s milieu. . . .
 [These Fevered Days is] thoroughly researched, and yet, with Ackmann's energetic storytelling, alive.”

 “Reads like page-turning fiction. . . .[A] wonderful biography that illustrates the complexity of Dickinson’s life.”